cap-js/docs/java/observability.md

 #### Configuration of Dynatrace { #open-telemetry-configuration-dynatrace }

-Open Telemetry support using Dynatrace leverages the Dynatrace OneAgent which needs to be attached to the CAP Java application.
+Open Telemetry support using Dynatrace leverages the Dynatrace OneAgent which needs to be attached to the CAP Java application:

 1) Follow the description to [connect your CAP Java application to Dynatrace](#dynatrace).
 2) Open Telemetry support in OneAgent needs to be enabled once in your Dynatrace environment via the Dynatrace UI.
 Navigate to **Settings > Preferences > OneAgent features** and turn on the switch for **OpenTelemetry (Java)**.